Blazing The Trail: Companies that are Going the Extra Mile to Get Women Back to Work

 This one-of-a-kind event gave women looking to restart their careers a chance to be mentored by experts and senior leaders from various industries.
 The idea was to provide aspiring women returnees with a platform where they could learn from others who had done it.

 Mentors from companies like Capgemini, EY, McKinsey, Mindtree, Google, GE Capital and Barclays came forward to provide inspiration and ideas for a second career.

 The Mentoring Roadshow featured Group Speed Mentoring sessions, where each mentor had a group of 5 mentees at the same table to discuss their career goals and aspirations.
 After 20 minutes, the mentees changed tables and found themselves with a new set of mentees.
 This round-table speed mentoring format lasted for 60 - 90 minutes, keeping the conversations short, crisp and highly customized.

 As 2016 draws to a close, we look back with pride and a renewed passion to reach even greater heights in the coming year.
 It is this sort of energy, outlined in these inspiring stories of change that we hope other companies will catch on to, in the ongoing movement to bring more women back to work in India.

 The evidence speaks for itself - improving on your company’s diversity quotient benefits women and the company’s bottom line.
-So sign your company up on JobsForHer TODAY and gain access to this incredible talent pool of experienced, qualified women returnees, available at no notice period!
+So sign your company up on JobsForHer TODAY and gain access to this incredible talent pool of experienced and qualified women, available at no notice period!
 We can also work with you to brand your company as a women-friendly organisation and engage with this talent pool beyond just recruitment.
 So what are you waiting for?
-Write to email@example.com to learn how we can get started!
+Write to firstname.lastname@example.org to learn how we can get started!